-As far as possible, the Parsonage Committee and archdeacons will ensure that houses are in good condition and ready to receive new residents.
+As far as possible, the Parsonage Committee and Archdeacons will ensure that houses are in good condition and ready to receive new residents.
 Repairs will usually have been completed where necessary, although it should be noted that most external repairs and maintenance works are completed following periodic inspections and not at the time of vacancies.
-Where the Parsonage Committee has agreed, improvement works will have been completed prior to the property being reoccupied but subject to available budget provision.
+Where the Property Committee has agreed, improvement works will have been completed prior to the property being reoccupied but subject to available budget provision.
 It is hoped that the internal decorative order has been left in an acceptable standard by previous occupants.
-There will normally be an opportunity for incoming clergy to view the house and meet with the diocesan surveyor and archdeacon prior to the move.
-The parsonage department will arrange for a removal company to survey your current home and will liaise with you regarding your moving date.
-Removal fees will usually be met by the diocese.
+There will normally be an opportunity for incoming clergy to view the house and meet with the diocesan surveyor and Archdeacon prior to the move.
+The property department will arrange for a removal company to survey your current home and will liaise with you regarding your moving date.
+Removal fees will usually be met by the diocese (up to a capacity of 56 M3 - excess to be paid by the incoming incumbent).